-Output areas (OA) are created for Census data, specifically for the output of census estimates.
+OAs have been used for data collection and output of Census data since the 2001 Census.
 The OA is the lowest geographical level at which census estimates are provided.
 Output areas were introduced in Scotland at the 1981 Census and in all the countries of the UK at the 2001 Census.

 2001 Census OAs were built from clusters of adjacent unit postcodes but as they reflected the characteristics of the actual census data they could not be generated until after data processing.
 They were designed to have similar population sizes and be as socially homogenous as possible based on tenure of household and dwelling type (homogeneity was not used as a factor in Scotland).

 Urban/rural mixes were avoided where possible; OAs preferably consisted entirely of urban postcodes or entirely of rural postcodes.

 They had approximately regular shapes and tended to be constrained by obvious boundaries such as major roads.

 The OAs were required to have a specified minimum size to ensure the confidentiality of data.

 In England and Wales 2001 Census OAs were based on postcodes as at Census Day and fit within the boundaries of 2003 statistical wards and parishes.
 If a postcode straddled an electoral ward/division or parish boundary, it was split between two or more OAs.